To find an overview of Gremlin’s security practices, check out gremlin.com/security.

 Gremlin never intercepts the content or payload of any network traffic.
 Gremlin only looks at routing information in order to apply its impact to the intended network traffic.

-All communication between the Gremlin daemon and our service is initiated by the Gremlin daemon.
-For this reason, the daemon must have an outbound network path to the Gremlin service (
+The primary communication between Gremlin installations and the Gremlin Control Plane is handled by the Gremlin daemon.
+However, when targeting a container or Kubernetes pod Gremlin spawns a sidecar that communicates directly with the Gremlin control plane for the duration of the experiment.
+For this reason, the daemon and experiment targets (including containers and Kubernetes pods) must have an outbound network path to the Gremlin service (

-The Gremlin client supports http/https proxies via the Linux environment variables
+The Gremlin Agent supports http/https proxies via the environment variables

 https_proxy.
-These should be set to use a proxy server via HTTP and HTTPS traffic, respectively.
+These are set to use a proxy server via HTTP and HTTPS traffic, respectively.
 Values used should be of the form

 export https_proxy=https://proxy.your_company.com:8080 or

-The Gremlin daemon, which is typically run as a service, requires these environment variables be set in
+For Linux, the Gremlin daemon, which is typically run as a service, requires these environment variables to be set in

-Note that the Gremlin Service will only function via encrypted communication (HTTPS), attempts to connect to it via unencrypted channels (HTTP) will be denied.
+Note that the Gremlin Service only functions via encrypted communication (HTTPS).
+Attempts to connect to it via unencrypted protocols (HTTP) are denied.

-The Gremlin daemon periodically communicates with our service over a TLS-protected channel which is authenticated using your organization credentials.
+The Gremlin Daemon periodically communicates with our service over a TLS-protected channel which is authenticated using your organization's credentials.
 Once authenticated, the daemon sends heartbeat messages to the service and receives instructions from the service as responses to the heartbeat messages.
-If an attack has been scheduled, the daemon receives the instructions for executing that attack.
-Each instruction action is pre-defined within the daemon and arbitrary instructions cannot be executed.
+If an experiment has been scheduled, the daemon receives the instructions for executing that experiment.
+Each instruction action is pre-defined within the daemon.
+Arbitrary instructions cannot be executed.

 The service API only supports TLSv1.2 connections.

-The Gremlin client, daemon, API, and website undergo regular security auditing, including penetration testing, by an external security auditor, Bishop Fox.
+The Gremlin Agent, Daemon, API, and web app undergo regular security auditing, including penetration testing, by the external security auditor Bishop Fox.
 All identified vulnerabilities are remediated promptly and confirmed via remediation testing by our auditors.
 We can provide a Letter of Assessment from our auditors outlining our most recent audit findings and remediation results upon request.